 How we support our community

 We give singers throughout the Dayton region the opportunity to perform at a professional level.
 We inspire upcoming generations with the rich tradition of choral performance.
-We also develop collaborative programming that supports local arts groups, and we bridge cultural divides by reaching out to diverse segments of our community.
+We develop collaborative programming that supports local arts groups, and we bridge cultural divides by reaching out to diverse segments of our community.

 We've been fortunate to receive funding for collaborations from the Montgomery County Arts and Cultural District (MCACD), the Ohio Arts Council (OAC), the Miriam Rosenthal Foundation for the Arts, The Virginia W. Kettering Foundation, and the Monarch/Genesis and Toulmin Funds of The Dayton Foundation.